Compress Image Online

 Social Media Posts

 Platforms recompress uploaded images anyway.
-Start with an optimised file for better quality control.
+Start with an optimised file for faster uploads.

 Cloud Storage